 How self-employed pension contributions work

-If you’re unsure about how much to contribute to your private pension, consider the following:
+If you’re unsure about how much to pay into your private pension when you’re self-employed, consider the following:

 Working out which options are best for you